younatics/MotionBook/README.md

 #### `YNSearch`
 - Author: younatics
 - Git: https://github.com/younatics/YNSearch
-- Detail:✨ Awesome search view, written in Swift 3, appears search view like Pinterest Search view.
+- Detail: ✨Awesome search view, written in Swift 3, appears search view like Pinterest Search view.
 You can fully customize this library.
 You can also use this library with Realm!
 - Cocoapods: true
 - Carthage: true
 - Type: UI